“Hey Yamin, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!” I replied.

-Question-33: What is the difference between Project Planner & Project Controller?
+Question-33: What is the difference between a Project Planner & a Project Controller?

-Answer: Project planner does the planning phase for the project from WBS identification, identification of project deliverables, milestones, create the baseline, plan the budget, cash flow and KPI’s and trackers.
+Answer: The project planner does the planning phase for the project from WBS identification, identification of project deliverables, milestones, creating the baseline, planning the budget, cash flow, and KPI’s and trackers.
 The planner is to prepare the program and prepare an acceptable budget for all parties.

-Project control provides assistance and ensures that the plan is controlled by providing risk register, analyzing critical path, placing mitigation plans, track project KPI, and ensures that the project is running on time and budget.
-Its focus is only productivity & reports according to organizational norms.
+Project control assists and ensures that the plan is controlled by providing a risk register, analyzing critical path, placing mitigation plans, tracking project KPI, and ensuring that the project runs on time and budget.
+Its focus is only on productivity & reports according to organizational norms.

-Question-34: What you normally present in a Weekly Report?
+Question-34: What do you normally present in a Weekly Report?

 Question-35: What are the different types of Primavera P6 activities?